codernineteen/rendering-archive/project-2024/renderer-dev/physically-based-rendering/ray-tracing/Ray Tracing - the rest of your life.md

     for (int i = 0; i < N; i++) {
         auto d = random_unit_vector();
-        auto f_d = f(d); // use a function f to randomly select samples from within this distribution [0,2] sum += f_d / pdf(d);
+        auto f_d = f(d); // use a function f to randomly select samples from within this distribution [0,2]
+//- If a sample `d` is more probable (i.e., has a higher pdf), dividing by that probability effectively reduces its contribution to the sum.
+//- If a sample `d` is less probable (i.e., has a lower pdf), dividing by that probability increases its contribution to the sum.
+        sum += f_d / pdf(d);
     }
     std::cout << std::fixed << std::setprecision(12);